thephpleague/csv/docs/9.0/upgrading.md

 ### Stricter argument type

-The `Writer::insertOne` and `Writer::insertAll` methods no longer accept string as possible CSV records
+The `Writer::insertOne` and `Writer::insertAll` methods no longer accept a string as possible CSV records.

 Before: